 Board Committees.
 Under the NYSE listing standards, companies are required to have a nominating/corporate governance committee, composed entirely of independent directors.
-In addition to identifying individuals qualified to become board members, the nominating/corporate committee must develop and recommend to the board a set of corporate governance principles.
+In addition to identifying individuals qualified to become board members, the nominating/corporate governance committee must develop and recommend to the board a set of corporate governance principles.
 We do not currently have a corporate governance committee or a nominating committee.
 In accordance with an interpretation letter issued under the R.O.C.
 Company Act, the power to nominate directors shall not vest only in the directors.
 Any holder of the company's voting common stock may nominate directors to be voted on by stockholders.
 Therefore, we do not have a nominating committee because vesting such nominating rights in a body of independent directors may result in conflict with the R.O.C.
 Company Act.
 Furthermore, we do not have a corporate governance committee, as such committee is not required under R.O.C. requirements.
 Our board of directors is responsible for regularly reviewing our corporate governance standards and practices.

 Under the NYSE listing standards, companies are required to have a compensation committee, composed entirely of independent directors.
 Under the R.O.C.
-Company Act, however, companies incorporated in the R.O.C. are not required to have a compensation committee.
-The R.O.C.
-Company Act requires that director compensation be determined either in accordance with the company's articles of incorporation or by the approval of the stockholders.
-Currently, in addition to compensation approved at the stockholders' meeting, in the event we have net income, we will distribute 0.1% of our earnings after payment of all income taxes, deduction of any past losses and allocation of 10% of our net income for legal reserves, as remunerations to our directors pursuant to our articles of incorporation.
-Currently, our board of directors is responsible for determining the form and amount of compensation for each of our directors and executive officers within the guidelines of our articles of incorporation.
+Company Act, however, companies incorporated in the R.O.C. are not required to have a compensation committee with the same standards as the NYSE listing standards, but publicly listed companies in the R.O.C. must have a remuneration committee in accordance with the applicable laws and rules in the R.O.C.
+Since 2011, we have established a remuneration committee composed of all the independent directors and convened meetings accordance with the applicable laws and rules in the R.O.C.
+The remuneration committee is responsible for determining the form and amount of compensation for each of our directors and executive officers under our articles of incorporation and the remuneration committee charter.
+In addition to the compensation approved at the stockholders' meeting, in the event we have net income in any fiscal year, we will distribute 0.1% of our earnings after payment of all income taxes, deduction of any past losses and allocation of 10% of our net income for legal reserves, as remuneration to our directors pursuant to our articles of incorporation.

 Equity Compensation Plans.
 The NYSE listing standards also require that a company's stockholders must approve equity compensation plans.
 Under the corresponding requirements in the R.O.C.
 Company Act and the R.O.C.
 Securities Exchange Act, stockholders' approval is required for the distribution of employee bonuses in the form of stock, while the board of directors has authority, subject to the approval of the R.O.C.
-Securities and Futures Bureau, to approve employee stock option plans and to grant options to employees pursuant to such plans and also has authority to approve share buy-back programs for the purpose of selling shares so purchased to employees and the sale of such shares to employees pursuant to such programs.
+Securities and Futures Bureau, to approve employee stock option plans and to grant options to employees pursuant to such plans and also has authority to approve share buy-back programs for the purpose of selling common shares so purchased to employees and the sale of such common shares to employees pursuant to such programs.
 We intend to follow only the R.O.C. requirements.